-The expressions of signals differ in strength, and databases are annotated by observers (or raters), which may introduce a certain amount of subjectivity.
-This can be mitigated by requiring high inter-observer agreement in annotations, as in the extended Cohn Kanade (CK+) Database for facial expressions and facial action units [53].
-This problem is approached from another angle in the Geneva multimodal emotion portrayals (GEMEP) corpus [54], which relies on actor portrayals to render 18 different emotions.
+This problem is approached from another angle in the Geneva multimodal emotion portrayals (GEMEP) corpus [53], which relies on actor portrayals to render 18 different emotions.
 Actors have more control over their facial muscles than ordinary people, as a result of the training they receive.
 Especially for subtle expressions, these portrayals can produce good inter-observer reliability.
-While such expressions present a simpler problem for computer analysis (clear acquisition conditions, exaggerated expressions), the database constitutes an important benchmark.
-On the other hand, the usefulness of exaggerated portrayals is sometimes criticised as not being ecologically valid [55].
+While this kind of expressions present a simpler problem for computer analysis (clear acquisition conditions, exaggerated expressions), the database constitutes an important benchmark.
+On the other hand, the usefulness of exaggerated portrayals is sometimes criticised as not being ecologically valid [54].

-A recent effort in benchmarking is the Facial Expression Recognition and Analysis Challenge, organized at the FG'2011 Conference [56].
+A recent effort in benchmarking is the Facial Expression Recognition and Analysis Challenge, organized at the FG'2011 Conference [55].
 The challenge used a subset of the GEMEP corpus for action unit classification.
 Many more databases that pertain to affective signals are reviewed in [13].